Open Source Managed File Transfer Software:

 - The part-time developer gets a contract or new job and the project gets shelved.

-- The project is labeled as Managed File Transfer, but doesn’t contain the key functions of all commercial offerings in the market.
+- The project is labeled as MFT, but doesn’t contain the key functions of all commercial offerings in the market.

 - Commercial vendors offer a pseudo open source product with limited functionality and encourage migration to their commercial solution.

 There are just two genuine projects that I’ve found so far.
 I couldn’t recommend either, as I’ve not invested any time personally or asked our technical consultants to review them, however they have ongoing development and support packages.

 Yade – an open source project, previously going under the name of SOSFTP.
 This project has been around since at least 2012.
 SOS Berlin lists a number of customers on their website and provides support and consulting packages.
 Currently my favourite option, based upon the length of time they’ve been around.

 WAARP – a relative newcomer to the market but it looks to have all the basics covered.
 It also provides commercial support options and their website provides visibility of who is involved in the project.
 This is certainly one to watch.

 If you’re a user of either Yade or WAARP, I’d be interested in hearing from you.
 I’m keen to understand how complete the project is, how responsive the development team are and what your experience of their support offering has been like.

 As I’ve already mentioned, these tend to be products with limited functionality, which will ultimately encourage migration to a commercial solution.

 Coviant Diplomat OpenPGP Community Edition – This is a free OpenPGP tool to automate PGP encryption and decryption.